Cat and Dog Allergies in Greenfield, WI

 Cat and dog allergies should be taken seriously because they can be difficult to treat if left to their own devices.
-Fortunately, our doctors in Greenfield have plenty of experience treating allergies and alleviating their symptoms.
+Fortunately, our vets in Greenfield have plenty of experience treating dog and cat allergies and alleviating their symptoms.
 Call (414) 529-3577 or make an appointment online to learn how our veterinarians can help your pet.

 What Types of Allergies Can Dogs & Cats Have?

 Like us, our pets can become allergic to a variety of things.
-Common types of pet allergies include seasonal allergies, food allergies, and flea bite hypersensitivity (also known as flea allergic dermatitis).
+Common types of dog and cat allergies include seasonal allergies, food allergies, and flea bite hypersensitivity (also known as flea allergic dermatitis).
 Some of the most notorious allergens include:

 - Grass, tree and weed pollens

 - Mold spores

 - Certain fabrics

 - Food ingredients including chicken, pork, beef, corn and soy

 Recognizing that your pet has allergies is just the first step.
 The next step involves finding the cause.
 Therefore, we will need to run diagnostics and/or recommend an elimination diet.
 Our diagnostic options include: